 Empower your customer

-With 24-hour access to their account information, customers can answer their own questions about invoices, order status or billing, and save their interactions with representatives for larger issues that require more in-depth responses.
+With 24-hour access to their account information through a customer portal, customers can answer their own questions about invoices, order status or billing, and save their interactions with representatives for larger issues that require more in-depth responses.
 Give customers the ability to download recent statements, view transaction history, make payments online and request more credit.
 A self-service portal can also display the status of all pending credit applications, and track jobs and purchases by PO, SKU, purchaser or delivery location.
 Automating these small tasks free up your credit department to focus on higher-value conversations that cannot be completed by a computer.
 The goal is to make your customers’ lives easier so they’ll want to keep working with you.

 Focus on flexibility

 The B2B credit process is complex, and customers’ needs are always changing.
-Build your portal with plenty of flexibility, so customers can change their preferences in areas like billing, payment reminders and approved purchasers.
+Build your customer portal with plenty of flexibility, so customers can change their preferences in areas like billing, payment reminders and approved purchasers.
 For example, say your account setup process defaults to mail for bill pay.
 If a customer prefers auto-pay or wants to schedule a future payment manually, this change should be one click away under a ‘Manage Account’ tab.
 Account management options can also give your customers the ability to pay by job, invoice or any dollar amount; create custom permission-based roles for different levels of employees within the company; enable and disable user accounts; reset user passwords and invite new users.
 Focus on flexibility, and aim to match the portals’ functions with your customers’ needs.

-For companies committed to success, implementing a self-service portal is no longer an added luxury; it’s imperative for gaining—and keeping—a healthy customer base.
+For companies committed to success, implementing a self-service customer portal is no longer an added luxury; it’s imperative for gaining—and keeping—a healthy customer base.
 With the help of these online tools, you can strengthen your client relationships and your sales team will have more time to grow the business.
 It’s a win-win.